AI-MediSphere/PredictionModel/README.md

-# CardioVita™ - The Cardiovascular Prognosticator
+# AI-MediSphere™ - The Cardiovascular Prognosticator

 ## Project Overview
 The Cardiovascular Disease Prediction AI project is an open-source initiative aimed at developing an AI-powered chatbot that predicts the probability of an individual having a cardiovascular disease based on user-provided inputs.
 The project utilizes machine learning techniques and a pre-trained model to provide users with an estimate of their likelihood of developing a cardiovascular disease in the present or future.